EOSIO/eos/README.md

 there is plenty early experimenters can do including running a private multi-node test network and developing applications (smart contracts).

+The public testnet described in the [wiki](https://github.com/EOSIO/eos/wiki/Testnet%3A%20Public) is running the `dawn-2.x` branch.
+The `master` branch is no longer compatible with the public testnet.
+Instructions are provided below for building either option.

 # Resources
 1. [EOS.IO Website](https://eos.io)
 2. [Documentation](https://eosio.github.io/eos/)